This is the ninth guest blog in the #sellbuyart series that features responses from both buyers and sellers in the art sector.

 I would be delighted to hear feedback or advice, and if you have made it this far, thank you for reading my ramblings”.

 Why are we qualified to manage the debate?

 ShipArtTM sits in the middle of the art sector and builds lasting relationships with artists, galleries, collectors, investors, curators and organisers of art fairs.
 From this position and with a genuine interest in all things art (our staff are art lovers and collectors), we are perfectly positioned to take a neutral stance and draw upon our community to bring you a wealth of opinions on the subject of buying and selling art in the current market.

 What is becoming apparent through these valuable guest blogs is that we live in a day and age when artists have much more control over their careers.
 It’s been mentioned more than once that an important aspect of successful sales is the personal touch that the likes of art fairs and exhibitions provide.

 Just make sure that there is a professional art shipping company on stand by for the last part of the trade.
 Don’t forget amidst the excitement of any art purchase how important it is to use a professional art shipping company for delivery – packing, insurance and shipping are often last minute additions to the process – they can be an integral part of the process with the right advice – check out our previous blog articles with free advice and email us for quotes and more specific information

 Look out for Part Ten in this series.
 Follow us on any of our social media channels to be sure of receiving this.

 Get involved, have your say…

 We warmly invite you to get involved by providing your views on this subject.
-Please provide you details in the form below and we’ll contact you.
 We will create a similar look to the above article and after a final check with you, will publish it across our social media channels for the benefit of others.